ianepreston/blog/posts/2023-04-09-network-rework.md

 services I run.
 Just typing that actually stresses me out a bit.

 The main goal is enhanced security and reliability through network segmentation.
-Guests connected to my WiFi shouldn't be able to connect to IoT devices or management interfaces in my house for example.
+Guests connected to my WiFi shouldn't be able to connect to management interfaces in my house for example.

 A bonus goal is increased performance.
 My NAS has 4 rj45 ports that support